London Lords

-The London Lords were a Canadian football team of the 1950s, 1960s and early 1970s, from London, Ontario.
+The London Lords were a professional-amateur Canadian football team competing in the Ontario Rugby Football Union (ORFU), based in London, Ontario.
 They played their home games at Labatt Park.
-They won the last Ontario Rugby Football Union Senior championship in 1960, and then continued to play ORFU Intermediate football until the league folded.
+They won the final ORFU Senior championship in 1957, after which pro-am teams were barred from competing for the Grey Cup, which preceded the formation of the fully-professional Canadian Football League a year later in 1958.
+They subsequently continued to play ORFU Intermediate football for almost two decades afterward, until the league formally folded in 1974.

-The Lords were a farm team for the Hamilton Tiger-Cats, with the Tiger-Cats having first refusal on call-up/contracts on any London Lords' player.
+The Lords were owned by a community group headed by local businessmen Ralph Duffus, Gordon Gilbride, and Ken Lemon, and the team was established with the intention of eventually bringing a Canadian Football League (CFL) team to London.
+During their existence, the Lords were a farm team for the Hamilton Tiger-Cats, with the Tiger-Cats having their first refusal on call-up/contracts on any London Lords' player.

 The 1957 lost final was a particularly crushing disappointment for the Lords.
 Although entering the 2-way final as the underdogs, having lost both of their regular season games to the Kitchener-Waterloo Dutchmen, the Lords stormed the first game 42–6.
 They also gained an early lead at the return leg, before conceding 48 points in 45 minutes.

+Legacy and later developments

+In 1974, the same year that the ORFU formally folded, an investment group had reportedly approached the CFL with the intention of establishing an expansion team in London.
+The CFL was reported to have quoted the group a price of $2,700,000 for an expansion team.
+It is unknown for what reasons that the expansion bid failed and that the team never began play.

+In 2011, the London Lords were inducted into the London Sports Hall of Fame.

-In 2013 the name "London Lords" was adopted by the former London Silverbacks.
-The team played in World Minor League Football, which ceased to operate in 2015.
+In 2013, the name "London Lords" was adopted by the former London Silverbacks, a semi-professional Canadian football team, competing in World Minor League Football.
+This league ceased to operate shortly afterward in 2015.